Small Business Advisory Services

 There are a number of initiatives currently providing advisory services to small businesses across Australia.

-On Wednesday 13 March 2013, The Minister for Small Business Chris Bowen announced three Business Enterprise Centres (BEC): Advanced Cairns; Penrith City and District, and Southern Success, have been awarded with funding of $200,000 each over 2 years to provide business coaching and mentoring services to small businesses located in the regions of Cairns, Western Sydney and City of Onkaparinga in Southern Adelaide.
+On Wednesday 13 March 2013, the former Government announced three Business Enterprise Centres (BEC): Advanced Cairns, Penrith City and District, and Southern Success, had been awarded funding of $200,000 each over 2 years to provide business coaching and mentoring services to small businesses located in the regions of Cairns, Western Sydney and the City of Onkaparinga in Southern Adelaide.

-On 15 November 2012 the Hon Brendan O'Connor MP, Minister for Small Business announced the successful service providers.
+On 15 November 2012, the former Government announced 63 projects to be delivered by 55 service providers.
 The services will be targeted toward improving the business and/or financial management skills of participating small businesses.

-On 15 November 2012 the Hon Brendan O'Connor MP, Minister for Small Business announced a National Interest project to address the high impact of job losses suffered by public servants in Queensland.
+On 15 November 2012 the former Government announced a National Interest project to address the high impact of job losses suffered by public servants in Queensland.

-Business Enterprise Centres Australia (BECA) has been granted $200,000 (GST excl) to assist public servants made redundant in QLD who are considering starting or buying a small business.
-These small businesses or intenders will be provided with access to low cost business advice, on business and financial planning, business management, networking and recommendations about government programs.
+Business Enterprise Centres Australia (BECA) was granted $200,000 (GST excl) to assist public servants made redundant in QLD who are considering starting or buying a small business.
+These small businesses or intenders will be provided with access to low cost business advice, on business and financial planning, business management, networking and recommendations about former government programs.